Hard and Uncomfortable Truths

 Tall people live on a pedestal.

 Particularly for men.
-A tall guy is considered more masculine, is given more respect, and usually more female attention.
+A tall guy is considered more masculine, is given more respect, and usually garners more female attention.
 That's human nature.
 Because they're treated so well, tall people tend to expect positive outcomes and are more self-confident.
 That's human nature.
 Can't outrun it.
+Though it does say you can expect positive things and positive things will be drawn to you!

 Being offended doesn't make you right.